rgorge/minimal-mistakes/_pages/virtualization-101.md

 ---
 permalink: /virtualization-101/
-title: Cloud Native as a disruptive innovation for Telco market
+title: KVM Virtualization 101
 comments: true
 tags: article virtualization
 ---

-<blockquote>This is a translation of <a href="https://linkmeup.ru/blog/473.html">original article in Russian</a> that was written in September 2019.
+<blockquote>This is a translation of <a href="https://linkmeup.ru/blog/473.html">my article in Russian</a> that was written in September 2019.
 Translated and published with blessing from <a href="https://www.linkedin.com/in/marat-sibgatulin/">Marat Sibgatulin</a>
 </blockquote>
 <hr>